RealTitanLord/javascript-guide/GettingStarted.md

 After setting all of these you may now proceed to Learn JavaScript Head to first Folder named 01_Basic

+Use these 3 Plugins if your using VScode
+- ESlint
+- Prettier
+- Vscode-Icons

 Have Fun Good Luck!!😊😊😁😁👍